Supply of Services - Terms and Conditions

 Commencement Date: has the meaning set out in clause 2.2.

 Conditions: these terms and conditions as amended from time to time in accordance with clause 12.7.

-Customer: the person or firm who purchases Services from the Supplier.
+Customer: the person or firm who purchases Services from the Processor.

 Customer IPR: any Intellectual Property Rights owned or used by the Customer applicable to the performance of the Services.

-Deliverables: the deliverables set out in the Order produced by the Supplier for the Customer.
+Deliverables: the deliverables set out in the Order produced by the Processor for the Customer.

 Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trade marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off, rights in designs, database rights, rights to

 use, and protect the confidentiality of, confidential information (including know-how), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

 Order: the Customer’s order for Services as set out in the Customer’s written acceptance of the Processor’s quotation or in the Customer’s purchase order form, as the case may be.

 Services: the services, including the Deliverables, supplied by the Processor to the Customer as set out in the Specification.